drsanchis/blantarctic/README.md

 An interactive plot of a query's alignment is show.

 - The **query** protein is depicted in **blue** at the top of the plot.
 - All **subject** proteins are aligned under the query, depicted in **grey**.
-Their corresponding locus tag and species is noted in the right margin.
+Their corresponding locus tag and species is noted in the left margin.
 - The actual sequence of both query and subject proteins is depicted by a wider box, while spacers (gaps) resulting from the alignment are represented by a narrower line that horizontally connects those boxes.
 - Colored regions on the proteins depict conserved **domains**.
   - **Green boxes** for common <u>phosphorylation</u> sites.
   - **Yellow boxes** for <u>myristoylation</u> sites.
   - **Orange boxes** for all <u>other</u> motifs.

 By **hovering** over the domains, a text box appears with the name of the domain and is PROSITE accession number.
-By **clicking ** on any of those domains, a pop-up window opens with extra information.
+By **clicking** on any of those domains, a pop-up window opens with extra information.

 You can **return** to the thumbnails menu anytime by clicking the "Volver" button.